zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ![](./Image_EcommerceManagement/image111.png)

-Click on the product and enter the quantity, then click on **add selected product(s) to order**
+Click on the product and enter the quantity, then click on **Add Selected Product(s) to Order**

 ![](./Image_EcommerceManagement/image113.png)

-Set the number of point customer will use in the order in the use customer reward points
+Set the number of point customer will be used in the order in the use customer reward points

 ![](./Image_EcommerceManagement/image115.png)